 SelectMany transforms the dataset of edge records into a dataset of node records, i.e., each unit-weight edge is transformed into two node records, each of weight 0.5.
 In wPINQ, the weights of identical records accumulate, so each node x of degree d_x has weight $\frac{d_x}{2}$.
-Next, Shave is used convert each node record x into a multiple records $\langle x, i \rangle$ for $i = 0, ..., d_x$, each with weight 0.5.
-Where keeps only the 0.5-weight record $\langle x, 0 \rangle$, and Select converts record $\langle x, 0 \rangle$ into x.
+Next, Shave is used convert each node record x into a multiple records $\langle x,i\rangle$ for $i=0,...,d_x$, each with weight 0.5.
+Where keeps only the 0.5-weight record $\langle x,0\rangle$, and Select converts record $\langle x,0\rangle$ into x.
 The result is a dataset of nodes, each of weight 0.5.
 Note that it is not possible to produce a collection of nodes with unit weight, because each edge uniquely identifies two nodes; the presence or absence of one edge results in two records changed in the output, so a weight of 0.5 is the largest we could reasonably expect from a stable transformation.

-3. GRAPH ANALYSES WITH wPINQ
+3. GRAPH ANALYSES WITH WPINO

-In [19] we showed how the built-in operators in wPINQ can be used for differentially-private analysis of first- and second-order graph statistics; namely, we considered degree and joint-degree distributions, and reproduced the work of [7] and [24] as wPINQ algorithms while correcting minor issues in [7, 24]'s analyses (the requirement that the number of nodes be public and a flaw in the privacy analysis, respectively.
-We provide a corrected privacy analysis in Appendix C.) These examples demonstrated that wPINQ is capable of expressing and bounding the privacy cost of challenging custom analyses.
+In [18] we showed how the built-in operators in wPINQ can be used for differentially-private analysis of first- and second-order graph statistics; namely, we considered degree and joint-degree distributions, and reproduced the work of [7] and [23] as wPINQ algorithms while correcting minor issues in [7, 23]'s analyses (the requirement that the number of nodes be public and a flaw in the privacy analysis, respectively).
+These examples demonstrated that wPINQ is capable of expressing and bounding the privacy cost of challenging custom analyses.

-We first start by reviewing the algorithms we defined for both degree distribution and joint-degree distribution.
-Then, we present new results that use wPINQ to compute more sophisticated third- and fourth-order graph statistics.
+We now present new results that use wPINQ to compute more sophisticated third- and fourth-order graph statistics.
 These algorithms suggest new approaches for counting triangles and squares in differentially-private manner (Theorem 2 and Theorem 3) which may be of independent interest.